HuzhouNLP/Autism-Education-Knowledge-Graph/README.md

-# 🧠 Autism Education Knowledge Graph & QA System
+# 🧠 Autism Education Knowledge Graph

 This repository contains the materials for the paper:
 **"Knowledge Graph Construction and Retrieve-Augmented QA for Autism Education"**